Westman Islands Geology

 Geologically speaking, the Vestmannaeyjar are quite young.
 Volcanic activity in the area probably started about 100-200,000 years ago.
 However, it is believed that the islands of the archipelago are considerably younger than this, from the last 10-20,000 years.

-The volcanic belt on which the islands lie covers 700-900 square kilometres, and there are about 80 known craters in this area, of which only 17 or 18 are above sea level.
-Most of these volcanoes have erupted in recent times (geologically-speaking), that is to say during the last 10-12 thousand years.
+The volcanic belt on which the islands lie covers 700-900 square kilometers, and there are about 80 known craters in this area, of which only 17 or 18 are above sea level.
+Most of these volcanoes have erupted in recent times (geologically speaking), that is to say during the last 10-12 thousand years.

-Observations indicate that that at a depth of 10-30 kilometres below this volcanic area, there is a magma chamber of molten lava which supplies the central volcanoes with raw materials.
+Observations indicate that at a depth of 10-30 kilometers below this volcanic area, there is a magma chamber of molten lava which supplies the central volcanoes with raw materials.
 As mentioned above, Heimaey was formed from several eruptions that took place during the past few thousand years.

 The oldest parts of the island are the so-called “Norðurklettar” (Northern cliffs), that is Dalfjall, Klif and Há, and on the other side of the island, the cliffs Heimaklettur, Miðklettur and Ystiklettur.
 These cliffs are thought to have been formed by an eruption during the last ice age, at least 10 to 12 thousand years ago.

 This eruption led to the formation of two separate islands which the sea then eroded and shaped for the next 4,000 years.
 About 6000 years ago, another eruption created a third island, Stórhöfði, which is where the lighthouse and weather station are today, at the south end of Heimaey.